Policies and Procedures

 · Bereaved children can benefit from the opportunity to meet other children who have had similar experiences.

-Established routines
+Established routines.

 · Bereaved children should be able to choose to continue previously enjoyed activities and interests.